nmilford/upload-chef-cookbook-post-commit-hook/README.md

 More info on this process is in the [Opscode wiki](http://wiki.opscode.com/display/chef/Knife#Knife-ConfiguringYourSystemForKnife)

 Also, don't forget to make it r+w for the user post-commit hooks run as, probably apache or www-data.

+Grab the script and drop it in your repository's `hooks` directory and make it executable by the subversion user.

+This works with Python 2.4, but you'll need to install [pysvn](http://pysvn.tigris.org/).
+It is avaliable from yum and apt, but if you're running a version of subversion not in the normal repositores you'll need to build it.

 Now update the variables at the head of the script: